 And if you are unsure, please take a picture and send to email@example.com and we can verify if we will take them or not.

 Don’t wait too long.
 Some crab apples go “mealy” and at that point we won’t take.
 If you bite into it and you feel the mealy texture, you’ve waited too long.

 Whatever you have.
 If you have a big rubbermaid tote, you can use that and when you drop it off we will transfer to one of our larger apple bins.
 If you have big bags like the Ikea blue ones, these will work.
 Just don’t fill them to the point of not being able to lift.

 It is exactly that.
 A credit towards cider and cider only.
 If you have $50 in cider credits, you may shop and take draught cider or bottled cider and use 25% of the purchase with your credits.
-1 pound of apples/pears = $.35 in cider credits.
-1 pound of cherries=$2 in credits and berries = $3 in credits.
+1 pound of apples/pears = $.25 in cider credits.
+1 pound of cherries=$1 in credits and berries = $2 in credits.
 You don’t need to use the credit immediately, we will have an account with your information on it.
 We have partnered with Calgary Dollars to store any unused credits.
 We always take 25% Calgary Dollars for purchases.

 You can redeem them immediately for any cider in the cider house (on tap, takeaway, or growler fills).
 No further discounts are applied (Incider, HSCA card etc).
 Food and merchandise is excluded.

 We will open up a Calgary Dollars account and add credit to your account.
 This will be good for anywhere that accepts Calgary Dollars.

 This is something we’ve talked about within SunnyCider.
 We would love to be able to prune your tree but we don’t have the arborist expertise in order to do so.
 We are hoping to add an experienced arborist to our team and then be able to offer this service for a fee.
 As of right now, the answer is no.